Federal habeas corpus petition for immigration detention by Gozel Law Firm.

 Required Info: Please provide the A-Number and the Name of the Detention Facility if the person is already in custody.

 Yes.
 A bond request is filed within the Immigration Court, which is part of the Executive Branch (Department of Justice).
 A Habeas Petition is filed in the U.S. District Court (Judicial Branch).
-We use Habeas Corpus when the immigration court refuses to grant a bond hearing due to a "lack of jurisdiction" or when ICE’s restrictive policies prevent you from having your day in court.
+We use Habeas Corpus when the immigration court refuses to grant a bond hearing due to a "lack of jurisdiction" or when ICE’s restrictive policies prevent your loved one from having their day in court.

 No. This is a common misconception.
 While cases involving final removal orders (Zadvydas v.
 Davis) often involve a 6-month threshold, challenges to mandatory detention under Sections 1225 or 1226 can often be filed immediately.
 If you have been denied a bond hearing or are being held without a clear legal basis, we can act right away.